qlu-lab/DONUTS/README.md

 * [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) (>= 0.8.3)

 ## Tutorial
-The main inputs are GWAS summary statistics and genetic covariance intercept in [LD score regression](https://github.com/bulik/ldsc) to accounts for potential sample overlap among input GWAS.
+The main inputs are GWAS summary statistics.
+Genetic covariance intercept in [LD score regression](https://github.com/bulik/ldsc) could be used to accounts for potential sample overlap among input GWAS.
 Briefly, there are 2 steps:

 1. run [LD score regression](https://github.com/bulik/ldsc) using any pair of the input GWAS summary statistics to get the genetic covariance intercept.
 2. read the GWAS summary statistics into R as data.frame, and run `donuts()` function in our `DONUTS` package.